-19 Things You Didn't Know About 'Fight Club' Because Not Talking About it is So 1999
+19 Things You Didn't Know About 'Fight Club'

 It's been 15 years since David Fincher's most memorable movie, Fight Club, hit theatres.
 It's been 1.5 decades since Tyler Durden entered your subconscious and handed you a bar of soap, begging you to join in his revolution against The Man and take part in his must-not-be-named boxing club.
 While many films have dissolved quicker than your skin under a chemical burn, Fight Club remains a classic years later.
 Whether its the film's big twist, its unique usage of narration, or constant breaking the fourth wall, we indulge in our inner teenage rebel when we revisit the film.
 It's hard to believe that when the film first debuted 15 years ago, it bombed at the box office.
 The film that took $63 million to make brought in just $37 million domestically.
 Ouch.

 And though you may have caught all the built-in easter eggs: The cinematic cigarette burns at the top of the screen, the payphone which reads "No incoming calls allowed," and Durden's many pre-plane appearances, here are 19 extra tidbits you may not have noticed: